flybywiresim/docs/docs/dev-corner/development-projects/discord-bot.md

 This page details the available bot commands on the FlyByWire Simulations Discord server custom bot.

-For information on how to contribute to bot development visit the Discord bot repository or contact the following users on Discord for assistance:
+For information on how to contribute to bot development, visit the Discord bot repository or contact the following users on Discord for assistance:

 - BenW#8484
 - oim#0001